-Christian Reprado in the process of EASing from the Marine Corps, had two vastly different civilian job offers.
-The job offers were not only in separate geographical locations, one in New York and the other in Washington, D.C., but also quite distinct in the type of position offered and the total compensation.
-Christian unsure how to navigate this huge life decision, contacted the Marine for Life Network’s Houston Rep, Maj Steph Drake through LinkedIn.
+Christian Reprado was in the process of transitioning out of the Marine Corps.
+He had multiple civilian job offers.
+The job offers were not only in different locations, but were also different in thetype of position offered and the total compensation.
+Christian, unsure how to navigate this life decision, contacted the Marine for Life Network’s Houston Rep, Major (Maj) Steph Drake through LinkedIn.

-After receiving and evaluating the updated information from both companies, Christian consulted Major Drake and then accepted a position as Logistics Coordinator with Alstom in New York.
+After using the tools Maj Drake had given him, Christian accepted a position as Logistics Coordinator with Alstom in New York.

 What can we learn from Christian Reprado’s Success?

 Still searching for more in-depth assistance with networking?
 Contact your installation’s Transition Readiness staff and join the Marine for Life Network by completing the form.
 You can also follow the Marine for Life Network on LinkedIn, Facebook, and Twitter.

 William Figueroa recently shared his personal success story in the Marine For Life Network’s National LinkedIn group.
 Learn how Figueroa used his networking skills and connections through the Marine For Life Network to land his dream job.